DanielCalvo/studies/AWS/UltimateAWSCertifiedSyOPSAdministratorAssociate/Section12_MonitoringAuditingAndPerformance/notes.md

 - Cloudwatch provides metrics for every service in AWS
 - Metric is a variable to monitor (cpu utilization, network in, etc)
 - Metrics will belong to namespaces
-- A dimension is an atribute of a metric (instance id, environment, etc)
+- A dimension is an attribute of a metric (instance id, environment, etc)
 - You can have up to 10 dimensions per metric
 - Metrics will have timestamps
 - You can create dashboards with the metrics you want